 Still, other farmers were left without any money at all.
 They had to seek other methods to make a living although finding a job off the farm was difficult.
 Ffarming was the only skill that many knew.

 Many farms were sold in order to pay the back taxes.
 If another person could pay the back taxes, he could often buy the farm.

 The riots, the mobs, and the hardships were not limited to Daviess County and Northwest Missouri.
-For instance in Julesburg, Colo., 500 farmers from eight Nebraska and three Colorado counties marched into the county in a military fashion, the result was that they were able to restore $3,000 worth of machinery that had been repossessed by a loan company.
+For instance in Julesburg, Colorado, over 500 farmers from eight Nebraska and three Colorado counties marched into the county in a military fashion.
+As a result, the protestors were able to restore $3,000 worth of machinery that had been repossessed by a loan company.